MicrosoftDocs/azure-ai-docs/articles/ai-services/cognitive-services-limited-access.md

 ## What is Limited Access?

-Limited Access services require registration, and only customers managed by Microsoft&mdash;meaning anyone who works directly with Microsoft account teams&mdash;are eligible for access.
+Limited Access services require registration, and only customers managed by Microsoft&mdash;meaning anyone who works directly with Microsoft account teams&mdash;is eligible for access.
 The use of these services is limited to the use case selected at the time of registration.
 Customers must acknowledge that they've reviewed and agree to the terms of service.
 Microsoft might require customers to reverify this information.

 Limited Access services are made available to customers under the terms governing their subscription to Microsoft Azure Services (including the [terms and conditions](https://www.microsoft.com/licensing/docs/view/Microsoft-supplemental-terms-and-conditions)).
 Review these terms carefully as they contain important conditions and obligations governing your use of Limited Access services.